-At the proposal of the Council of the Master's Degree in Dentistry and Dental Implantology, the Faculty, by annual resolution, schedules the dates of at least six examination calls at suitable intervals.
-The exam dates are set by the Didactic Scheduling Document.
+At the proposal of the Council of the Master's Degree in Dentistry and Dental Implantology, the Faculty, by annual resolution, schedules the dates of at least six examination periods at suitable intervals.
+The exam dates are set by the Annual Teaching Planning Document.